cityofaustin/homelessness-dashboard/README.md

 # homelessness-dashboard
-design and development project tracking for the homelessness dashboard
+The City of Austin's Office of Design and Delivery is in the process of developing a platform to communicate homelessness initiatives to the public known as the Homelessness Dashboard.
+This README is intended to centralize documents and resources related to the project.

 ## Shared Terms

 It's helpful to have shared terms when talking about design and development, so that stakeholders can all stay on the same page when talking about project details.

 Stakeholders mentioned some terms makes sense to have working definitions of.
-This list is a living document, feel free to aadd to it as shared terms come up.
+This list is a living document, feel free to add to it as shared terms come up.

 * **Concise**: showing lots of data with the option to drill down for more text info
 * **Flat**: content _may _be grouped by category, esp without a popup or tooltip.
 We don't want to click onto a different page to get to more information, more like a single page app